-pivotal role in ensuring the compliance of the in-vitro diagnostic medical devices produced by those manufacturers and in serving as their contact person established in the Union.
+(23) For manufacturers who are not established in the Union, the authorised representative plays a pivotal role in ensuring the compliance of the in-vitro medical devices produced by those manufacturers and in serving as their contact person established in the Union.
 Given that pivotal role, for the purposes of enforcement it is appropriate to make the authorised representative legally liable for defective in vitro diagnostic medical devices in case a manufacturer established outside the Union has not complied with its general obligations.
-The liability of the authorised representative provided for in this Regulation is without prejudice to the provisions of Council Directive 85/374/EEC [on the approximation of the laws, regulations and administrative provisions of the Member States concerning liability for defective products] 10, and accordingly the authorised representative is jointly and severally liable with the importer and the manufacturer.
+The liability of the authorised representative provided for in this Regulation is without prejudice to the provisions of Council Directive 85/374/EEC [on the approximation of the laws, regulations and administrative provisions of the Member States concerning liability for defective products]21, and accordingly the authorised representative is jointly and severally liable with the importer and the manufacturer.

-The tasks of an authorised representative should be defined in a written mandate.
-Considering the role of authorised representatives, the minimum requirements to be met by them should be clearly defined, including the requirement of having available a person who fulfils minimum conditions of qualification which should be similar to those for a manufacturer's person responsible for regulatory compliance.
+The tasks of an authorised representative should be defined in a written mandate with the manufacturer which for example may allow the authorised representative to lodge an application for a conformity assessment procedure, to report events under the vigilance system or to register devices placed on the Union market.
+The mandate should empower the authorised representative to duly fulfil certain defined tasks.
+Considering the role of authorised representatives, the minimum requirements to be met by them should be clearly defined, including the requirement of having available a person who fulfils minimum conditions of qualification which should be similar to those for a manufacturer's qualified person responsible for regulatory compliance.
+Moreover, in view of the difficulty of enforcement of awards of compensation for damage as against manufacturers established outside the Union, it is appropriate to provide that authorised representatives be legally liable for defective devices in case of non-compliance with the obligations of the manufacturer but, with a view to the authorised representative's tasks, could also be satisfied by a person with qualification in law.